AJBogo9/Junction2025Fortum/README.md

-# How to run the models
+# How to run the model

 ## Prepare Training data